57 (song)

 "57" is a song by Biffy Clyro from their 2002 debut album, Blackened Sky.

 Information

 This song was the third single from Blackened Sky.
 An early version of it, with different vocals and guitars, appeared on their debut EP, thekidswhopoptodaywillrocktomorrow.
-Its intro is played in a mixture of 5/4 and 3/4 time, while the rest of the song is played in 4/4.
+Most of the song is played in 4/4, with an outro in 6/4.
 Also when played live it is sped up noticeably.

 Track listings

 Songs and lyrics by Simon Neil.
 Music by Biffy Clyro.